banner-1

 Reflection:

-“Hail, King of the Jews!” in mock adoration of Him.
+“Hail, King of the Jews!” they were also unknowingly helping

 Prayer: